Software Development Methodologies: Top 8 Models Overview

 - Relatively high risk of failure

 The rationale behind the concept of the software development life cycle and its variety of incarnations is to make it easier for developers to successfully create quality software products.
-Depending on the scope of a particular project, it may make more sense to use a specific SDLC model.
+Depending on the scope of a particular project, it may make more sense to use a specific SDLC methodology.

-Things to consider when choosing a model include the financial, human, and technical resources available for the project.
+Things to consider when choosing a software development model include the financial, human, and technical resources available for the project.
 Time constraints may impact the decisions as some models enable a faster turnaround.
 This overview should serve as a good starting place from which to find the right methodology for your team.

-Though if you still hesitate on implementing one or another model, get a free quote on the project management from our PM experts and we figure out the best approach for your case.
+Though if you still hesitate on implementing one or another software engineering model, get a free quote on the project management from our PM experts and we figure out the best approach for your case.
 And keep in mind, finding the right model will make it much more likely that your development goals succeed.